FinweLtd/doc-livesync-all/docs/articles/resolution.md

 ### Screen resolution

-Let us rephrase what we just learned: When an image is captured and saved into a file, the file maintains the original *image resolution* (the amount of pixels that were captured and stored into the file).
+Let us rephrase what we just learned: When an image is captured and saved into a file, the file maintains the original *image resolution* ie. the amount of pixels that were captured and stored into the file.
 But when it is loaded from the file and rendered on screen, it has a property called *screen resolution*: the amount of pixels that were used for drawing the image on screen.

 The former describes the amount of detail in the image but has nothing to do with its physical size